cyberphor/so2ban/README.md

 bash Get-Requirements.sh
 ```

 **Step 3.** Copy everything from your Internet-accessible computer to Security Onion using SCP.
-An alternative method is burning `so2ban` and the files downloaded in Step 2 to disk.
+An alternative method is burning `so2ban` and the files downloaded in Step 2 to a CD or USB drive.
 ```bash
 scp -r so2ban/ victor@192.168.1.69:~
 ```